KarlZylinski/Bowtie/README.md

 - [ ] Replace load functions in resource manager with only getter (maybe add auto load feature?).
 Introduce packages which specify which resources should be loaded.
 Have a boot package and then have levels/other types of packages do the rest.
 Or maybe specify default package from main.lua?
 - [ ] Move all struct defs into _type.h files?
 - [ ] Rename foundation to base
-- [ ] Redo console as external application
 - [ ] Move geometry generation to renderer
 - [ ] Deffered / heightmap lighting
 - [ ] Replace PNG with homebrew DDS loader